-As you should already know from 100 Infrastructure basics we always have two independent servers running your application which is the reason your deployment process has to accommodate two deployment targets.
+As described in 100 Infrastructure basics we always have two independent servers running your application which is why your deployment process has to accommodate two deployment targets.

 If you are a opscomplete customer you have your own servers so the server hostnames could look like this:

-For the deployment and running of other services we create users on our servers for you.
-Depending on the circumstances they get named after your project or your companies name.
+For the deployment and environment for your services we create users for you.
+Depending on the circumstances they get named after your project or your company name.

 If you have only one deployment we usually would name the user for the staging deployment

 deploy-acme_s and for production it would be